yudong-94/personal-website/_posts/blogs/2023-11-18-MyFirstGPTs.md

 ### *Hyrule Villager*: Elevating API Integration

+In the above GPT, it only uses default parameter values in the API calls.
 To challenge the GPT further, I interacted with the [Hyrule-Compendium-API](https://github.com/gadhagod/Hyrule-Compendium-API), which contains info of one of my faviorate games '*The Legend of Zelda: Breath of the Wild*'.
 This GPT automatically picks up any item or regions the user mentioned and passes it to the API to collect info.
 It then masquerads as a Hylian villager, weaves the API responses into humorous stories.

 Chat with the Hyrule Villager [here](https://chat.openai.com/g/g-0IWi7Ue96-hyrule-villager).